bahaidev/textbrowser/README.md

 1. Uncomment and complete random code
     1. random within specific part of browse field range (e.g., within a specific book)?
+        1. Have special meta-data for per book/chapter maximums (Bible/Qur'an) to allow accurate and also for random verses?
     1. with context
 1. Add prior transpose functionality
 1. For Results display page (`browse9.php` equivalent)